Stroller Buying Guide

 Until your baby is about six months old, when she can support her head, she needs to be fully reclined when riding in a stroller.
-That means strollers that require a baby to sit upright, like jogging strollers and umbrella strollers, can't be used until later on.
+That means strollers that require a baby to sit more upright, like jogging strollers and umbrella strollers, can't be used until later on.

-To start, most parents look for a stroller that’s compatible with their infant car seat, which is typically used for the baby's first several months until she graduates to a convertible car seat.
+To start, many parents look for a stroller that’s compatible with their infant car seat, which is typically used for the baby's first year until she graduates to a convertible car seat.

 For babies younger than six months, most parents start with one of these options.